Equinox134/RNEknighttour/README.md

 * distW: the weight of the distance when an ant choses a path
 * phS: how much pheromone is being placed for one ant
 * ec: how much pheromone is evaporated for each iteration

+### knight_tour_Warnsdorff_s_rule

+knight_tour_path.pde in this folder is a processing script for visualizing the knights tour using Warnsdorff's rule.
+The chessboard isn't perfect.
+You must change the variables inside the script to change parameters.

+Important Variables:
+* BoardX and BoardY are the horizontal and vertical length of the board
+* X and Y are the starting position of the knight tour

+knight_tour_Warnsdorff_s_rule.pde in this folder is a processing script for calculating the success rate of Warnsdorff's rule.
+This is not finished.

+### Knight_Tour_ACO

+These are C++ scripts for finding the knight tour in various ways:
+* aco.cpp: using ant colony optimization w/ Warnsdorff's rule as a paths desirability
+* acowarnsdorff.cpp: using Warnsdorff's rule with ACO pheromone as a tiebreaker
+* warnsdorff.cpp: using Warnsdorff's rule only